rumenpetrov/waft-design-system/README.md

   * [ ] Develop at least one component from the MVP list by following a process

 * Phase Next
+  * [ ] Make automatic documentation for components to work
   * [ ] Define and describe versioning
   * [ ] More Design principles - Adaptive/Responsive/Accessibility
   * [ ] Setup Chromatic with CI